rizahmeds/DSA/README.md

 ### When not to use
 1. Searching for data is linear time operation.
 In worst case scenario it gives O(n) time complexity.

+## Heap
+Heap data structure should be a compelte binary tree and parent nodes are either greater than or equal to or less than or equal to their children, depending on whether it's a max-heap or min-heap.
+Root should be largest in max-heap and smallest in min-heap.
+### When to use
+1.
+### When not to use

+## Priority Queue
+In a priority queue, each element has an associated priority, which determines its order of service.
+Priority queue serves highest priority items first.